nt7nguye/interview/blackjack/README.md

 When the ratio is low, the card counter will bet less because the house has the advantage.

+A card counter will also adjust their actions slightly based on the count, for example, splitting and doubling down more often when the count is high.

 ### Running the simulator